Set Up App Protect Instances for Security Monitoring

 • Add the app_protect_policy_file directive with a reference to a security policy.

 If you are using custom security policies, at this stage, it’s fine to use the default security policy shown in the example above.
-After completing the steps in this guide, refer to the instructions in Set Up App Protect WAF Configuration Management to add your custom security policy files to NGINX Management Suite and update your NGINX configuration.
+After completing the steps in this guide, refer to the instructions in Set Up App Protect WAF Configuration Management to add your custom security policy files to NGINX Instance Manager and update your NGINX configuration.

 • Add the app_protect_security_log_enable on and the app_protect_security_log directive to any NGINX context where NGINX App Protect WAF is enabled and you want to be able to review attack data.